Skip to main content

 Group of students studying in Tanzania

-The Global Health (GLBHL) minor is designed to provide undergraduate students with an interdisciplinary exposure to the theoretical, scientific and practical issues affecting the health of people in various countries and regions of the world.
+The Global Health Minor is designed to provide undergraduate students with an interdisciplinary exposure to the theoretical, scientific and practical issues affecting the health of people in various countries and regions of the world.
 Emphasis is placed on encouraging students to think critically and reflectively about the multiple factors or determinants that influence individual and population health, as well as specific policy and practice strategies for addressing a range of contemporary global health problems.

-Upon completion of the GLBHL minor, students will:
+Upon completion of the minor, students will:

 • Have a greater critical understanding of the complexity of contemporary global health issues;